 Puppies and Kittens

-Puppies having reached 3 months of age must be vaccinated for rabies and wait for 30 days before entering the United States with their owner.
+Puppies having reached 3 months of age must be vaccinated for rabies and wait for 30 days before entering the United States.

-Puppies entering the United States intended for resale* may not enter the United States until fully vaccinated and 6 months of age.
+Puppies entering the United States intended for resale* may not enter the United States from any country until fully vaccinated and 6 months of age.
 This includes puppies being imported from Puerto Rico and all US territories.
 An exception would be puppies being imported for veterinary treatment that is unavailable in the originating country or puppies being used for research purposes.
-Puppies will also be required to have all DHLPP shots and an import permit prior to entering. *The term “resale” includes, but is not limited to, any transfer of ownership or control of imported dogs to another person, for more than de minimis consideration.
-So, if you were purchasing a puppy to import to the US from another country, it must be healthy, fully vaccinated for rabies (not before 3 months of age) and be 6 months of age before entering the country.
+Puppies will also be required to have all DHLPP shots and an import permit prior to entering.

 The United States does not ban breeds, however, some cities do.
 Visitors to these cities will be responsible for their pet's behavior.

 Exporting Pets from the United States